 Guest authors are welcome and have been instrumental in establishing this site and keeping it popular.
 If you want to help, consider writing an article for the site, maybe a concert review, venue review, or personal reflection related to jazz.
 You do not need to be a musician or jazz expert.
 If you love jazz and can write you are qualified.
-We can help with topic ideas, or you can write on whatever you think will interest or benefit the Madison jazz community.
-The only restriction is it shouldn’t be purely self-promotional.
+Topics should be of interest and benefit the Madison jazz community.
 See this article from 3/1/09 for more about guest authors.

 Madison Jazz thanks these guest authors for their contributions:

 Your Weekly Jazz – how to have a song featured on the site

 Each week a different song by a Madison jazz artist is featured.
 The full spectrum of jazz from dixie to the avant garde is acceptable.
 The idea is to give a full representation of the Madison jazz scene.
 Songs will be streamed but not downloadable.
 Send your mp3 to tniwrek AT hotmail DOT com or contact me if the file is larger than 10 MB.
 Please include the song name, musician’s names, comments, and pictures.
 The more information about the music and your group the better.
 Here is a good example: Your Weekly Jazz: Ray Rideout.